Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 :::info Subdomain migration

 We're migrating <Constant name="dbt_platform" /> [multi-tenant accounts worldwide](/docs/cloud/about-cloud/access-regions-ip-addresses) to static subdomains.
-Once we complete the migration, we will automatically redirect you from the `cloud.getdbt.com` URL to your new URL (for example, `abc123.us1.dbt.com`), which you can find in your account settings.
+Once we complete the migration, we will automatically redirect you from the original URL (for example, `cloud.getdbt.com`) to your new URL with a static subdomain (for example, `abc123.us1.dbt.com`), which you can find in your account settings.
 If your organization has network allow-listing, add the `us1.dbt.com` domain to your allow list.

 The migration may require additional actions in your Snowflake account.
 See [subdomain migration](#subdomain-migration) for more information.